FDC(LEGAL) - ADMISSIONS: HOMELESS STUDENTS

-As a condition of receiving funds under the McKinney-Vento Act, TEA shall submit to the U.S. Secretary of Education a plan that includes assurances that a district will adopt policies and practices to ensure that homeless children are not stigmatized or segregated on the basis of their status as homeless.
+As a condition of receiving funds under the McKinney-Vento Act, TEA shall submit to the U.S. Secretary of Education a plan that includes assurances that a district will adopt policies and practices to ensure that children who are homeless are not stigmatized or segregated on the basis of their status as homeless.
 42 U.S.C.
 11432(g)(1)(J)(i)

-The choice regarding placement shall be made regardless of whether the child lives with the homeless parents or has been temporarily placed elsewhere.
+The choice regarding placement shall be made regardless of whether the child lives with the parents who are homeless or has been temporarily placed elsewhere.
 42 U.S.C.
 11432(g)(3)(F)

 The enrolling school shall immediately contact the school last attended by the child to obtain relevant academic and other records.
 42 U.S.C.
 11432(g)(3)(C)(ii)